Elementary School Vancouver

 - thrive in an environment where they feel emotionally safe, attached and connected to their teachers

-Every day at Magnussen – rain or shine – starts with one hour of outdoor activities.
-Students then return to their homerooms for a snack and three 45-minute long core academic blocks, including math, language arts and science.
-Between 12pm and 1pm, students spend a half hour outside before having their lunches.
+Every school day starts with one hour of outdoor activities.
+Students then return to their homerooms for a snack and three 45-minute core academic blocks, including math, language arts and science.
+Between 12pm and 1pm, students spend a half hour outside before having lunch.
 In the afternoon, they break into groups that focus on social thinking, social studies and skills enhancement.